Virtual Learning Events

 As climate change accelerates, cities must embrace water as a resource rather than a challenge.
 This session features Kotchakorn Voraakhom (Thailand) and Herbert Dreiseitl (Germany), two global leaders in landscape architecture redefining urban water management.
 Voraakhom explores Bangkok’s flood resilience and water governance, while Dreiseitl shares his visionary approach to blue-green infrastructure and climate-adaptive design.
 Through compelling case studies, this session highlights how nature-based solutions can transform cities into more resilient, sustainable environments.
 PlayCore is honored to partner with The Cultural Landscape Foundation on this series, showcasing the critical role of landscape architecture in connecting people to places.

-• Contains 6 Component(s), Includes Credits
+• Contains 4 Component(s), Includes Credits Recorded On: 04/23/2025

-Sustainable maintenance programs are essential for safe, accessible, and long-lasting playgrounds in schools and communities.
+Sustainable maintenance programs are essential for safer, accessible, and long-lasting playgrounds in schools and communities.
 In recognition of National Playground Safety Week 2025 (April 21-25), this webinar will provide actionable strategies for maintaining compliant and hazard-free play environments.
 Participants will gain insights into finding qualified playground inspectors, understanding key ADA compliance requirements for maintenance staff, and implementing surfacing maintenance best practices.
 Routine inspections and proactive maintenance help preserve playground investments, support accessibility, and create safer play spaces that promote healthy risk-taking and fun for all children.

 • Contains 4 Component(s), Includes Credits Includes a Live Web Event on 05/07/2025 at 8:00 PM (EDT)